-That all came to an abrupt end this past November, when my dark period began.
+That all came to an abrupt end this past November, when the darkness period began.

 When the darkness arrived, there was nothing at all that could make me feel better.
 No matter how much I tried, no matter how long I prayed, nothing would happen.
 Suddenly prayer didn’t feel good anymore.
 It didn’t produce any ecstatic states.
 It felt empty, and I think made me feel even worse.
 So I stopped trying.
 Resigned to the fact that nothing was going to pull me out of my pain, I grieved the loss of my divine levels of happiness and focused on the day to day healing work.
 It’s one thing not to know the feeling of divine love.
 But to know it, to have it available to you anytime, and then to lose it, for no apparent reason, is devastating.
 It’s like the worst sort of heartbreak, multiplied by ten.

 It’s been this way for months now.
 Dark.
 No God.
 No joy, save for the very very occasional blissful episode, lasting just long enough to motivate me to keep on going…